Drumpe/Munamii_Cakery/README.md

 ## License

-This project is for educational
+This project is made for educational purposes